-The Earth People Technology UnoProLogic USB-CPLD development system hardware consists of a High Speed USB to parallel bus chip and a CPLD.
-The USB interface provides both JTAG programming of the CPLD and a Serial transfer path.
+The Earth People Technology USB-CPLD development system hardware consists of a High Speed (480 Mb/s) USB to Serial bus chip and a CPLD.
+The USB interface provides both JTAG programming of the CPLD and a High Speed transfer path.
 The software consists of the Active Host SDK for the PC.
 The firmware includes the Active Transfer Library which is used in the CPLD to provide advanced functions for control and data transfer to/from the Arduino.